 G™The Seventy Maxims Of Maximally Effective Machine Learning Engineers

 Based on The Seventy Maxims of Maximally Effective Mercenaries.
 This was suggested by Not Louis, and not Louis.
-Written by DeepSeek-R1.
+Written by DeepSeek-R1 and gollark.

 1. Preprocess, then train.